French submarine Plongeur: Design

 In 1859 the Board of Construction (Conseil des travaux) called naval engineers for designs for a submarine and reviewed three, choosing that submitted by Siméon Bourgeois (later Admiral) and Charles Brun, naming the project Plongeur with the code name Q00.

 The submarine used a compressed-air engine, propelled by stored compressed air powering a reciprocating engine.
 The air was contained in 23 tanks holding air at 12.5 bar (1.25 MPa, 180 psi), taking up a huge amount of space (153 m³/5,403 ft³), and requiring the submarine to be of unprecedented size.
 The engine had a power of 60 kW (80 hp), and could propel the submarine for 5 nmi (9 km), at a speed of 4 kn (7.2 km/h).

-Compressed air was also used to empty its ballast tanks, which had a volume of 53 m³ (1,872 ft³).
+Compressed air was also used to empty its ballast tanks, which had a volume of 53 m3 (1,872 ft3).
 Ballast was 212 t (234 tons), including a security ballast of 34 t (37 tons).

 The submarine was armed with a ram to break holes in the hull of enemy ships, and an electrically fired spar torpedo, fixed at the end of a pole, though later Admiral Bourgeois (who was, after 1871, chairman of the Commission on Submarine Defenses) opposed the use of torpedoes as the primary weapon in commerce warfare.

 The submarine was 43 m (140 ft) long and 381 t (420 tons) in displacement.

 A support ship, the Cachalot, followed her in order to resupply the compressed air necessary to her propulsion.

 A small lifeboat (8 × 1.7 m; 26 × 5.6 ft) was provided for the escape of the 12-man complement.

 Operational history

-The submarine was commanded by Lieutenant de Vaisseau Marie-Joseph-Camille Doré, native of La Rochelle.
+The submarine was commanded by Lieutenant de Vaisseau Marie-Joseph-Camille Doré.

-On 6 October 1863, Plongeur made her first trials by sailing down the river Charente, towards the harbour of the Cabane Carrée.
+On 6 October 1863, Plongeur made her first trials by sailing down the Charente River, to the harbour of the Cabane Carrée.

-On 2 November 1863, Plongeur was towed towards Port de Barques where her first underwater trials were planned.
-Because of poor weather conditions, the submarine was eventually towed to La Pallice and then to the harbour of La Rochelle (Bassin à flot).
+On 2 November 1863, Plongeur was towed to Port-des-Barques, where her first underwater trials were planned.
+Because of poor weather conditions, the submarine was eventually towed to La Pallice and then to the harbour (Bassin à flot) of La Rochelle.

 On 14 February 1864, during trials in the Bassin à flot, the engine raced due to an excessive admission of compressed air, and the submarine bumped into the quay.
 Trials were stopped.